beralb/api-ts-mongodb-carshop/README.md

 For this project, you will apply Object Oriented Programming (OOP) principles to build a CRUD API to manage a car dealership.
 This will be done using the MongoDB database through the Mongoose framework.

 I built a dockerized back-end using data modeling through Mongoose queries toa Mongo database.
-The development respected the business rules provided in the project and the API is capable of being consumed by an already provided front-end.
+The development respected the business rules provided in the project and the API is capable of being consumed by any Rest API Client.

 In this project, I also implemented the concepts of TDD, SOLID in addition to the organization of the project in MSC layers.